-Computer networks can be broadly classed as of two types: broadcast networks and point-to-point networks.
+Computer networks can be broadly classed as one of three types: broadcast networks, point-to-point networks, and packet switched networks.
 Nodes on a broadcast network share the same communications channel, over which data is transmitted to all the nodes in the network.
 Networks using HP ThinLAN, including the ThickLAN option, or HP StarLAN links are broadcast networks; the protocol that they use broadcasts messages to all the systems on the LAN.

 Point-to-point networks, on the other hand, are networks in which data is transmitted from node to node in a network over a defined route until it reaches a specific destination.
 Because data is passed from one node to another, one node at a time, the means of transmitting data over point-to-point networks is called the store and forward technique.
 When a message is received at an intermediate node, it is forwarded to either another intermediate node or to its final destination.
 Point-to-point networks are sometimes referred to as router networks.
 The term router is used within this manual to refer to point-to-point networks.
 The Point-to-Point 3000/V Link and the Asynchronous SERIAL Network Link can both be used to connect nodes in a router network.
+Another type of network is a packet switched network (PSN).
+In a packet switched network, data is passed from node to node as in a point-to-point network.
+Nodes are logically connected to other nodes on the same network by multiple logical connection paths (called Virtual Circuits).
+Using an appropriate connection path, data is sent to a destination node - not as a contiguous block, but divided into units called packets.
+X.25 protocol defines the standard method of access to packet switched networks i.e. the mechanisms for call establishment, call clearing, resetting and flow control.
+The route actually taken by each packet through the network is transparent to the user making the request.
+Because of this, a common representation of a packet switched network is one in which only the connected nodes are specifically identified - the rest of the network is seen as a "cloud".